Emericdefay/MAS-to-MBS/README.md

 ## The program

 ##### How to use it?
+Use your commands line you be in the root of the MAS-to-MBS file.
 ###### If your Arduino board have enough space (or if you just wanna create the map):
 > Type: `$ python -c 'import MAS2MBS; MAS2MBS.createScript("%YourMidiFileName%.mid")'`.<br/><br/>